Review of the Deserve Classic Mastercard

-The Capital One Secured Mastercard (Review) is a no-annual-fee secured credit card, with pretty basic features.
+The Capital One Platinum Secured Credit Card (Review) is a no-annual-fee secured credit card, with pretty basic features.
 It offers no rewards for purchases, and has some standard shopping and travel protections.

 This card is meant only to help you build or repair your credit, and it has a few options designed with that in mind.
 Your initial required security deposit will be $49, $99, or $200, depending on your creditworthiness.
 This will fund your initial credit limit of $200.
 No matter how much you deposit, you’ll get a limit of $200.
 You can then increase your credit limit by depositing more money.

-After making your first 5 monthly payments on time you’ll be awarded a higher credit limit, without needing to make an additional deposit.
-This is a nice feature for secured cards, which come with low credit limits.
+You may be automatically considered for a higher credit line after six months.
+This is a nice feature for secured cards, which typically come with low credit limits.

 Capital One also provides the CreditWise® service, a handy tool.
 It lets you monitor one of your credit scores, your VantageScore 3.0 from TransUnion.
 This may not be quite as useful as getting one of your FICO scores, but it can still be a good way to track your progress.
 Capital One provides this service for everyone, whether you’re a cardholder or not.

-The Capital One Secured Mastercard is a good option to rebuild your credit, with good terms and features to help you along.
+Capital One’s secured card is a good option to rebuild your credit, with good terms and features to help you along.
 It may be more difficult to get than the Deserve Classic, which looks at more than just credit history and current financial situation when you apply.